Katajisto/blog/content/posts/hello.md

 someone else, way more advanced than me, had already figured it out and posted simple instructions for people like me to follow.

-I am an eternal student of programming and still in the very beginning of my journey, so don't expect anything groundbreaking.
+I am an eternal student of programming and still in the beginning of the journey, so don't expect anything groundbreaking.
 I will mostly post things about gamedev and maybe Zig related things, that I had a hard time figuring out.